 Restoration looks different for every project and the ideal solution is largely dependent on the land’s history, condition, potential uses, and likely impacts of climate change and other stressors.

 Inspired by all that trees can do?
-Plant a tree with us today!
+Plant trees with us today!

 Meaghan works to share our story far and wide, manages our blog calendar, coordinates with the team on projects + campaigns, and ensures our brand voice is reflected across channels.
 With a background in communications and an education in environmental conservation, she is passionate about leveraging her creativity to help the environment!